terrimporter/MetaWorks/README.md

 Instructions for loading the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1).

-Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1).
+Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1) that can be used with MetaWorks.

 ## Documentation